Biden and Xi are meeting for the first time in a year. Here are 5 things to watch

 The "Taiwan question"

+Taiwan is self-governed but Beijing considers it as part of China and has vowed to "reunify" Taiwan with the mainland.
 This has long been a key issue between the U.S. and China.
-Although Xi has not publicly laid out a timeline for "reuniting" Taiwan with the mainland, analysts from both sides of the Pacific have chimed in with their own guesses in the last few years.
+Although Xi has not publicly laid out a timeline for this attempted "reunification," analysts from both sides of the Pacific have chimed in with their own guesses in the last few years.

-In their previous meetings — in-person or virtual — Xi had warned his American counterpart not to "play with fire" over Taiwan, which Beijing considers its a part of China.
-Biden, however, has repeatedly said that the U.S. would defend Taiwan in the event of a Chinese invasion - comments administration officials have later walked back.
+In their previous meetings — in-person or virtual — Xi had warned his American counterpart not to "play with fire" over Taiwan, which is self-governed but Beijing considers as part of China.
+Biden, however, has repeatedly said that the United States would defend Taiwan in the event of a Chinese invasion — comments administration officials have later walked back.

 Wednesday's discussion on Taiwan is expected to be equally heated.
-In the run up to Taiwan's January presidential election, Beijing will be watching carefully - and nervously - the words and deeds from Washington.
+In the lead-up to Taiwan's January presidential election, Beijing will be watching carefully — and nervously — the words and deeds from Washington.

 Russia's war in Ukraine and the Middle East conflict